EuroLinux/eurolinux-migration-scripts/README.md

-# migrate2eurolinux - eld
+# migrate2eld

-## Switch from an Enterprise Linux system to EuroLinux Desktop
+## Switch from EuroLinux 9 Server system to EuroLinux Desktop

 This script will automatically switch EuroLinux 9 Server system to EuroLinux Desktop